Creative Cowichan arts and culture master plan

 Arts and culture to support a vibrant region

-Happy Cities is working with the Cowichan Valley Regional District (CVRD) to develop its first-ever arts and culture master plan.
+Happy Cities worked with the Cowichan Valley Regional District (CVRD) to develop its first-ever arts and culture master plan.
 The plan will guide investment in arts and culture over the next five years, building creative capacity and enhancing arts and culture opportunities for locals and visitors alike.

 With nine First Nations and four municipalities, this southern Vancouver Island region represents a geographically diverse and growing population.
 There is remarkable creative talent, showcased through many art galleries, performance spaces, music festivals, murals, totem poles, classes, workshops, and more.